Sentinel-One/lottie/README.md

 Save your lottie files in the assets folder and change the `path` param, this way they are copied when building your application.

-Inputs:
+## API

-- width: number - if not specified, the player will take 100% of its host.
+- [width]: number - if not specified, the player will take 100% of its host.
-- height: if not specified, the player will take 100% of its host.
+- [height]: if not specified, the player will take 100% of its host.
-- options: of type S1LottieConfig mandatory for setting the Lottie player configuration.
+- [options]: of type S1LottieConfig mandatory for setting the Lottie player configuration.
-- optimize: boolean, if true, will load the lottie instance animation outside of Angular zone to escape change detection, for better performance.
+- [optimize]: boolean, if true, will load the lottie instance animation outside of Angular zone to escape change detection, for better performance.

-Contribute to this project:
+## Contribute:

-We inspire everyone to contribute to this project, please review the TODO.md for future planning and follow the CONTRIBUTING.md.
+We'll be happy to get issues/PRs/ from you, please review the TODO.md for future planning and follow the CONTRIBUTING.md.

 Internal (requires permissions): build and publish to npm: